malmaud/TensorFlow.jl/docs/src/why_julia.md

 * Use Julia metaprogramming to simplify graph construction that requires code repetition in Python.
 For example, creating a named tensor in Python often takes the form `i = tf.constant(1, name="i")`.
 In Julia, you can just write `@tf i = constant(1)` for the same effect.

 * Another example is while loops.
-Considering taking the sum of the square of the first ten integers.
+Consider taking the sum of the square of the first ten integers.
 In Python, this is

 ```python
 i = tf.constant(0, name="i")